rdsea/sys4bigml/README.md

 # Advanced Topics in Software Systems (SYS4BIGML)

+>The current focus of this course is on **principles for engineering ML systems in the Computing Continuum**.

 ## Overview

 This is an advanced course for master and PhD students.
-The current focus of this course is on **software systems for big data and machine learning**.
-Complex Big Data and Machine Learning (ML) applications and services and their reliability and robustness are strongly dependent on the underlying systems empowering such applications and services.
+The current focus of this course is on **principles for engineering ML systems in the Computing Continuum**.
+Big Data  and Machine Learning (ML) applications and services and their reliability and robustness are strongly dependent on the underlying systems empowering such applications and services.
 On the one hand, techniques for supporting performance engineering, configuration management, testing and debugging of Big Data and ML are extremely important.
 On the other hand, large-scale distributed systems and new computing models  have been evolved with new hardware and infrastructure architectures, such as edge systems, tensor processing units,  and quantum  computing systems.
-Such systems and computing models are being exploited for advanced Big Data and ML applications and services.
+This leads to the computing continuum for advanced Big Data and ML applications and services.
 Developing and optimizing Big Data and ML applications and services in such systems and models require in-depth understanding of the systems and the roles of systems for Big Data and ML.
-Currently, we lack courses to deal with the above-mentioned issues, especially in-depth analysis and forward-looking research directions in (software) systems for Big Data and ML.
-This course will study advanced topics in systems for big data and ML/AI.

-## Target Participants/Learners
+## Target participants/learners

 The course is for students in Doctoral and Master studies.
-In Aalto the course is for students in [Doctoral Programme in Science](https://into.aalto.fi/display/endoctoralsci/Courses+offered) and the [CCIS Master Programme](https://into.aalto.fi/display/enccis/Computer+Science+%28CS%29+2018-2020), especially for *Big Data and Large-scale computing* track and *Software Systems and Technologies* track.
+In Aalto the course is for students in [Doctoral Programme in Science](https://into.aalto.fi/display/endoctoralsci/Courses+offered) and the [CCIS Master Programme](https://into.aalto.fi/display/enccis/Computer+Science+%28CS%29+2018-2020).

 This course provides advanced knowledge about computing and software systems that are useful for big data and machine learning domains.
 Therefore, it connects to various other courses, such as *[Big Data Platforms](https://version.aalto.fi/gitlab/bigdataplatforms/cs-e4640)*, *Cloud Computing*, *Deep Learning* and *Master thesis*, by providing complementary in-depth knowledge w.r.t system aspects.

 ## Required previous knowledge

 Students should have knowledge about cloud computing, big data, operating systems, distributed systems and machine learning.
 Therefore, it is important that students have passed courses with these topics, such as *Cloud Computing*, *Big Data Platforms*, *Operating Systems*, and *Machine Learning*.

-This course is an advanced one, aiming at supporting research topics in master theses and PhD studies.
-Therefore, it is not  a prerequisite for any course.
+Students are expected to be very good with programming skills as well.

 ##  Content

 *First*, key system requirements due to the complexity, reliability,  and robustness of Big Data and ML applications and services  will be analyzed and presented.
 Based on that we will learn techniques for supporting performance engineering, configuration management, testing and debugging of Big Data and ML.
 Such techniques are extremely important; they are **cross-topics** for the course, regardless of the underlying systems empowering Big Data and ML applications and services.

 *Second*, selected areas in systems for Big Data and ML will be presented.
-For each selected area, we will examine the state-of-the-art, strengths and weakness of concepts and techniques.
+We will examine the computing continuum model, dataflows/programming frameworks and orchestration techniques.
+We will examine the state-of-the-art, strengths and weakness of concepts and techniques.
 We will focus on engineering frameworks that can be used to development Big Data and ML, according to  the above-mentioned **cross-topics**.
-The selected areas in 2020-2022 study plan will be:
-* Dataflows/programming frameworks and orchestration techniques
-* Edge systems and edge-cloud continuum systems
-* New hardware architectures and quantum systems

-**Cross-topics** in these selected areas will be studied.
  For each selected area, we will focus on the following aspects:
-* understanding and applying key techniques and concepts
+* understanding and applying key principles, techniques, and concepts
 * analyzing/evaluating/creating (new) methods/techniques

-### Focused Areas in 2020-2022
+### Focused Areas in 2023

-Advanced Topics in Systems for Big Data and ML will focus on the following areas:
+* Computing continuum (edge systems, edge-cloud systems)
 * Design and evaluation for systems robustness, reliability, resilience and elasticity for Big Data/ML (with also engineering work)
-*  Test, debug, monitoring, and configuration management (with also engineering work)
+* Observability and explainability for ML applications (with also engineering work)
-*  Dataflows and Orchestration Frameworks for Big Data/ML (with also engineering work)
+* Dataflows and orchestration frameworks for Big Data/ML (with also engineering work)
-*  Edge systems and edge-cloud continuum for Big Data/ML (with also engineering work)
+* Quality of analytics for ML in  edge-cloud continuum (with also engineering work)

 ## Course Plan and Teaching methods

 We define the generic plan of the course as follows:

 * Lectures given by teachers: students must provide study logs
 * Hands-on tutorials given by teachers: the goal is to give some concrete examples of the techniques discussed in the lectures.
 However, since it is a research-oriented course, students can also practice similar problems with different software stack.
 * Project topic proposal and presentation: students must identify a topic related to the content of the course and present it